 If you are trading with borrowed money then this can get dangerous quickly, so you’ll need to make sure you’ve timed the bottom correctly.
 This is less dangerous with cash trading because there’s no risk of a margin call and you can hold on until the price rebounds if you wish.

-When a long trade happens you are optimistic about the future price of cryptocurrencies.
+When you open a long position, then you are optimistic about the future price of cryptocurrencies.
 If you are shorting a position then you are pessimistic about the future of crypto assets.

 Long vs HODL

 Going into a long position in crypto trading does not necessarily mean that you will be holding forever.
-A long position can end after a varying amount of time, and it’s subject to many different determining factors.
-The HODL mentally is much more extreme.
+A long position can end after a certain period of time, and it’s subject to many different determining factors.
+HODL mentally is much more extreme.
 These traders hold through the ups and downs and have no plans to exit their positions.